proventa/aws-postgresql-demo/docs/blog-etcd_Cluster.md

 ## Working with Fedora CoreOS

 As the base image we will use <b>Fedora CoreOS</b>.
 Fedora CoreOS is an automatically updating, minimal, container-focused operating system.
 A big plus from Fedora CoreOS is that it comes with <b>Docker</b> and <b>Podman</b> installed.
 So, it is perfect for running containerized applications such as our etcd service which we will run inside a container.
 In Fedora CoreOS there is a file called <b>Ignition</b> file, which can be attached as the <i>user data</i> specification of our EC2 instances.
 This file is used to configure the instance during the boot process.
 However, the file is structured a little bit complex.
 Therefore, Fedora recommends to use <b>Butane</b> to generate the Ignition file.
-Butane is a more human-readable version Fedora CoreOS' Ignition file.
+Butane is a more human-readable version of Fedora CoreOS' Ignition file.
 The structure of the file is the same as a YAML file.
 So, it is easier to read and understand.
-Let's take a better look of how the Butane file is structured any what kind of configuration we can do with it.
+Let's take a better look of how the Butane file is structured and what kind of configuration we can do with it.

 ### The User Configuration
 ```yaml